fsh-nur/Iac/README.md

 ## What is Yet Another Markup Language YAML
 Most formatting languages display data in a non-human readable format.
 Even JSON, the most popular data format in use, has poor code readability.
 YAML is an alternative to JSON that formats data in a natural, easy-to-read, and concise manner.

+## What are Ansible Plkaybooks

+Ansible playbooks are text files or configuration files that are written in particular format called YAML.
+These are expressed in the YAML format and have a minimum of syntax, which is not to be a programming language or script, but rather a model of a configuration.
+Each playbook includes one or more "plays" in a list.
+The goal of a play is to map a group of hosts to some well-defined roles and tasks.
+A task is nothing but a call or operation, which applies on group of hosts.